manishrps/mslearn-dp100/instructions/createworkspace2.md

 # Clone the repo to perform the lab

-1. After signed into azure portal using the credentials given, Search for **Resource Groups** in the search bar or click on **Resource Groups** that you see in the homepage.
+1. After signed into azure portal using the credentials provided, Search for **Resource Groups** in the search bar.

 1. Then you will find the **dp-100-xxxxxx**, where xxxxxx is the deployment id of the lab.
 Click on **dp-100-xxxxxx** to find the resources for the lab.

     ![](images/img1.png)

+    **Note**: Deployment ID can be obtained from the Lab Environment output page.

-1. Find the machine learning workspace named **quick-start-ws-xxxxxx**.
+1. Find the machine learning workspace named **quick-start-ws-xxxxxx**, Click to open it.

     ![](images/img2.png)

-1. Click on **Launch Studio** to open the machine learning studio.
-Close the pop-up that appears.
+1. Click on **Launch Studio** to open the machine learning studio in new tab.
+If any pop-up appears close them.

     ![](images/img3.png)